 Deep-root feeding should be a part of your tree maintenance that includes surface fertilization, regular trimming and pruning, and removal of trees when necessary.
 West Valley Arborists can also assist you with the permitting for the removal of heritage trees.

 Great company to work with.
 Simon communicated well and arrived on time to provide an estimate to trim back several trees in our front yard.
 His crew showed up promptly as scheduled, and the project was completed, clean and professional.

 Santa Clara, CA

 West Valley Arborist did wonderful job on our oak tree.
 It looks amazing and we get complements eryday.
 They were very professional and took their time to do best work.
 We would definitely use them again in future.
 They did all the trimming of the huge tree, clean up and deep roots watering.

 Los Altos, CA

-Our teams will gladly travel to San Jose, Los Gatos, Sunnyvale, Belmont, and many additional nearby California cities
+Our teams serve the Greater Bay Area and will gladly travel to San Jose, Los Gatos, Sunnyvale, Pleasanton, Livermore and many additional nearby cities